flashcordon/big-history/Premieres.md

 form, and all of them are still found today in the diverse suites of meteor ites that f all to Ear th.

+The First Crystals in the Cosmos
+Carbon is remarkably gregarious.
+Every carbon atom is born alone, but carbon atoms cannot abide being alone.
+They seize any opportunity to bind to as many as four other atoms.
+Carbon chemistry, the profound consequence of carbon’s desperate desire to bond, must have begun early, not long after the dawn of creation.
+Surrounded by hydrogen, most primordial carbon atoms quickly seized four companions to become molecules of CH4—methane, or “natural gas.”
+Carbon chemistry became much more interesting when stars began to explode, littering the heavens with chemical novelty.
+Prominent among the new chemical elements to emerge was oxygen, a reactive atomic species that binds strongly to carbon.
+Molecules of carbon monoxide (CO) and carbon dioxide (CO2) quickly appeared on the scene.
+Other carbon atoms linked themselves to atoms of abundant nitrogen and hydrogen in deadly hydrogen cyanide (HCN), or bonded to common sulfur or phosphorus in dozens of varied molecular species.

+All of those small, primordial molecules formed gases that consorted with hydrogen and helium in great cloud-like nebulas, the nurseries of stars.13 Carbon also enjoyed the option of linking to itself to build chain- or ring- or cage-shaped structures, as a growing molecular inventory of ever- increasing geometrical complexity ensued.
+And from time to time, in the most concentrated carbon-rich swirls of a star’s expanding atmosphere, each atom of carbon bonded to four more of its own kind in a growing regular array.
+The result was a tiny crystal of diamond.
+Diamond is carbon frozen into crystalline perfection.
+How can one not love this precious stone?
+Superlatives abound: hardest, highest thermal conductivity, most brilliant, greatest shear strength, most valued.
+For centuries, diamond has captured the imagination of consumers and scientists alike.
+Large, flawless diamond crystals are not simply rare and beautiful treasures—the coveted symbols of love and power.
+Diamonds are also scientific treasures.
+They reveal our planet’s enigmatic deep interior and preserve our planet’s mysterious deep past.
+They are literally time capsules of Earth’s hidden heart and, looking much, much further back in time, they were the very first crystals in the Cosmos.14 Here’s how it happened.
+At the high surface temperatures of a carbon- rich star, the vibrations of atoms are much too vigorous and wildly erratic for any pair of carbon atoms to settle down into a stable chemical bond.
+That situation changes when such a star explodes, releasing a massive, ballooning cloud of gaseous atoms.
+As temperatures within that expanding gas envelope drop below about 8,000 degrees Fahrenheit, carbon atoms eager for companions slow down sufficiently to bond to four others in tiny pyramids less than a billionth of an inch across.
+Each of those pyramidal carbon atoms wants four neighbors, so each adds three more carbon atoms, and the new neighbors add even more in precise geometrical alignment.
+And so a diamond crystal grows.
+Microscopic diamond crystallites beyond number have formed in space in this way for billions of years.
+They formed long before rocky planets, and they continue to form today around most energetic stars in the Universe, crystallizing at the diffuse interface between the incandescent stellar surface and the cold vacuum of space.

+On the Remarkable Diversity of Earth’s Carbon Mineral

+In spite of the ubiquity of space-borne microscopic diamond dust, diamond is not the favored form of carbon throughout most of the Cosmos.
+At the extreme temperatures surrounding stars, diamond crystallized first because diamond is the only solid that can condense and grow above 8,000 degrees Fahrenheit.
+Every other crystal melts or vaporizes under such white-hot conditions.
+But at lower temperatures and pressures, another, more prosaic crystalline form of carbon takes over.
+The atoms of diamond are too densely packed, too crowded together for comfort.
+Microdiamonds form readily enough from the cooling gas of a star, but once temperatures drop below about 7,200 degrees Fahrenheit, graphite, the familiar soft black mineral of “lead” pencils and “dry” lubricants, forms instead.
+Graphite and diamond are a study in contrasts.15 Diamond is hard and tough—a consequence of its three-dimensional girder-like atomic framework.
+In the elegant graphite structure, each carbon atom bonds to three rather than four neighbors in a miniature flat triangle.
+The result of this less crowded atomic architecture is a layered structure with perfectly planar carbon sheets stacked one on top of the next, like pieces of paper in a ream.
+These loosely bonded sheets of carbon atoms easily transfer from your pencil to paper, and they slide across one another to lubricate your locks and bearings.
+Soft, black graphite cannot serve as a gemstone, but its value to society is no less than diamond.
+Diamond was the first and graphite, we suspect, was the second crystalline substance in the Cosmos.
+In spite of their contrasting properties, both minerals are pure carbon, and both initially formed from the residues of stellar violence.
+Yet the true diversification of carbon-bearing crystals— an explosion of new forms—had to await the formation of the rocky planets, the engines of carbon mineral diversification.
+The formation of planets is an ancient, violent process.
+Vast nebulas, the birthplaces of stars and planets, are tenuous clouds of cosmic dust and gas spanning light-years of space.
+When disturbed by the passing gravitational wake of a rogue star or the shock wave of a supernova, a small region of the nebula may start to collapse, with gravity pulling the swirling mass inward to rotate faster and faster like a skater in a tight spin.
+Most of the mass falls toward the center to form a star like the Sun; the leftovers concentrate in a few orbiting planets.
+In our solar system, the young Sun sustained an intense, hot solar wind that swept most of the remaining dust and gas far out to the orbit of Jupiter and beyond—the distant realm of the “gas giant” planets.
+The rocky leftovers made the inner planets: Mercury, Venus, Earth, and Mars.
 ## La première cellule